jaekwon/ephesus/NOBODYLARP.md

 They have hinted on 4chan.org/x/pol that my defense is mental illness.
 I am not mentally ill.
 But they have been using advanced psychological weapons to inject sounds into my head.
-I may have momentary reactions to the use of these weapons but otherwise I am not mentally ill, and they can incarerate me or attempt to assassinate me to their heart's content.
+I may have momentary reactions to the use of these weapons but otherwise I am not mentally ill, and they can charge me or incarcerate me or attempt to assassinate me to their heart's content.

+> 3:25: But thou, O son of man, behold, they shall put bands upon thee, and
+> shall bind thee with them, and thou shalt not go out among them: 3:26: And I
+> will make thy tongue cleave to the roof of thy mouth, that thou shalt be
+> dumb, and shalt not be to them a reprover: for they are a rebellious house.
+> 3:27: But when I speak with thee, I will open thy mouth, and thou shalt say
+> unto them, Thus saith the Lord GOD; He that heareth, let him hear; and he
+> that forbeareth, let him forbear: for they are a rebellious house.

+There will be no defense, only the charge as above.

 <img src="./images/nobody_larp.png" />